 Rybelsus (semaglutide) is a prescription drug used to manage blood sugar levels in adults with type 2 diabetes.
 Rybelsus can cause mild to severe side effects that may include constipation and weight loss.

-If you have diabetes, your doctor might suggest Rybelsus (semaglutide) as a treatment option for you.
-It’s used with a healthy diet and exercise to manage blood sugar levels in adults with type 2 diabetes.
+Rybelsus is used with a nutritious diet and exercise to manage blood sugar in adults with type 2 diabetes.

 Some people may experience mild or serious side effects during their Rybelsus treatment.
 The list below includes the most reported side effects:

 * To learn more about this side effect, see “Side effects explained” below.

 Nausea, vomiting, and diarrhea are more common when you first start taking Rybelsus or after dose increases.
 This is because your body needs time to get used to the medication.
 For most people, these side effects usually go away within a few days or weeks of dose increases.

 Rybelsus can cause mild side effects in some people.
 Examples of mild side effects that have been reported with Rybelsus include: